Jarred-Sumner/peek/PRIVATE-REPOSITORIES.md

 GITHUB_TOKEN="*******"
 ```

-On Windows, this file is located in `%HOMEDRIVE%\HOMEPATH\.git-peek`.
+On Windows, this file is located in `%HOMEDRIVE%\%HOMEPATH%\.git-peek`.
 It isn't automatically created, so you should create it.

 You can run `git peek --env` to print the current environemnt: